hesselbom/junglet/README.md

 This is done with a mixture of DOM attributes (`jt-content`, `jt-each`) and "junglet expressions" (`{j t}`).
 The value of these expressions are evaluated with [safe-eval](https://github.com/hacksparrow/safe-eval) and the resulting value is rendered.

+You can import other files with `<!-- import filename -->`.
+These will be imported before all expressions are evaluated.

 This is primarily used for Jungledrum.
 See [jungledrum](https://github.com/hesselbom/jungledrum) for more information.

 [![JavaScript Style Guide](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)